kiwi-suite/kiwi42-docs/intro/concept.rst

 Take a look at the latest `composer.json`_ file to get a sense of how the stack is composed.

 raum42 provides its own set of modules as an application foundation and are declared as dependencies of kiwi42.
-Three main modules take care of abstracting and enhancing ZF to fit kiwi42's needs from "end to end":
+These modules take care of abstracting and enhancing ZF to fit kiwi42's needs from "end to end".

 **core42**

-*TK*
+Provides the Application Framework Layer.
+It includes the fruit console and base classes for abstracting and extending the Zend Framework.

 **admin42**

-*TK*
+Includes the main components of the administration area.

 **frontend42**

-*TK*
+Provides content related features for admin42, houses the core sitemap features and makes them accessible for view templates.
+It manages and processes page types and blocks and their configuration.

 .. _Zend Framework: https://framework.zend.com/